Tryggve Gran

 Jens Tryggve Herman Gran MC (20 January 1888 – 8 January 1980) was a Norwegian aviator, polar explorer and author.

 He was the skiing expert on the 1910–13 Scott Antarctic Expedition and was the first person to fly across the North Sea from Scotland to Norway in a heavier-than-air aircraft in August 1914.
 During WW1 he joined the Royal Flying Corps and flew night bombing raids on the Western Front, for which he was awarded the Military Cross.
 He co-piloted the first flight from London via Oslo to Stockholm in 1920.

-During WW2 he aligned himself with Vidkun Quisling's ruling party, and was sentenced to 18 months in prison in 1948.
+During WWII he aligned himself with Vidkun Quisling's ruling party, and was sentenced to 18 months in prison in 1948.

 Early life

 Tryggve Gran was born in Bergen, Norway, growing up in an affluent family dominant in the shipbuilding industry.
 His great-grandfather Jens Gran Berle (1758–1828), had founded a shipyard in the Laksevåg borough of the city of Bergen.
-His father, Jens Gran (1828 – 94) who had inherited the shipbuilding business, died when Tryggve was only five years old.
+His father, Jens Gran (1828–94) who had inherited the shipbuilding business, died when Tryggve was only five years old.
 In 1900, after school in Bergen and Lillehammer, Gran was sent to a school in Lausanne, Switzerland for a year, where he learned some German and French.
 Three years later, he met the German emperor, Wilhelm II, a common guest with the families of Tryggve's friends.
 Meeting the emperor made an impact on the then 14-year-old boy, who from that moment on wanted to become a naval officer.
 At this time, he had several years behind him as a member of the Nygaards Battalion, one of Bergen's buekorps.
 He entered the Royal Norwegian Naval Academy in 1907 and graduated in the spring of 1910.